 Institute a Lockout

-- An employer may institute a lockout to bring economic pressure upon the union during the bargaining process.
-However, an employer cannot institute a lockout if there is a current collective bargaining agreement with a no-lockout clause.
+- An employer may institute a lockout to put economic pressure on a union during the bargaining process, unless an existing collective bargaining agreement includes a no-lockout clause.

-- While an employer must bargain in good faith during the negotiations before imposing a lockout, it does not have to reach an impasse with the union.
-The employer should however continue making a good faith effort during the duration of the lockout.
+- While an employer must bargain in good faith during negotiations before imposing a lockout, it does not have to wait until it reaches an impasse with the union.
+However, an employer should make a good faith effort to continue the negotiations during the lockout.

-- An employer may hire temporary replacements during a lockout in order to continue business operations.
-In some circumstances, an employer may lockout returning strikers seeking reinstatement.
+- An employer may hire temporary replacement workers during a lockout in order to continue business operations.
+In some circumstances, an employer may lockout returning strikers seeking reinstatement to their former positions.